 First, the app should have a good UX.
 It should be optimized for the device it is displayed on.
 On mobile, for example, this means responsiveness and optimization for touchscreens.
 It also means that there should be appropriate back navigation when needed.

 Push notifications can be placed in this group.
 This feature re-engages your users, pulling them back into the app.

 Lastly, a Progressive web app should be easily searchable and shareable on the web.
-Because a web app can be searched by a search engine or shared by its URL, the threshold to visit the website is lowered and chances of users engaging with your app increases.
-So measures should be taken to ensure search engine optimisation for your website.
+Because a web app can be searched by a search engine or shared by its URL, the threshold to visit the website is lowered, and chances of users engaging with your app increase.
+So measures should be taken to ensure search engine optimization for your website.

 Uber's PWA: m.uber

 Let's summarize these attributes with an example.
 Uber’s Progressive Web App is called m.uber (pronounced moo-ber).
 They have rebuilt their web app from the ground up.
 Their mission was two-fold.
 Primarily, they wanted to enable all users to quickly request a ride, regardless of location, network speed, and device.
 Additionally, they wanted to update their web app to a viable alternative for their native app.

 Let’s see how their PWA conforms to the FIRE attributes:

 They have put a lot of focus on optimizing their app speed.
 It takes three seconds to interact on a typical 2G connection.
 Uber made this possible by limiting the number of dependencies and by choosing small libraries.
 For example, they opted for the smaller Preact library (3kB GZip/minified) instead of the more popular React (45kB).